 Datonics is a member of the Network Advertising Initiative (“NAI”) and follows the NAI’s Self-Regulatory Principles.
-Datonics is also a member of the Digital Advertising Alliance (“DAA”) and is in compliance with the DAA Self-regulatory Code.
+Datonics also complies with the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising.

 What types of information does Datonics collect?

 While Datonics does not create nor provide any sensitive data segments to our partners for the purpose of helping them to tailor ads, we recognize that consumers may have differing opinions regarding which data segments are sensitive.
-In order to provide transparency around potentially sensitive data segments collected and used by Datonics and the partners with whom we share collected information, we will provide examples of them here.
-For example, we may collect wellness related segments such as users that search for fitness and exercise or users that search for life insurance because we believe those users might be interested in receiving advertisements related to those particular topics.
-Similarly, we may also collect financial related segments such as users that search for investing and loans because we believe those users might be interested in receiving advertisements related to those topics.
-While we don’t consider any of the above data segments to be sensitive, we think its important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.
+In order to provide transparency around potentially sensitive data segments collected and used by Datonics and the partners with whom we share collected information, we will provide examples of them here: (1) we may collect wellness-related segments such as users who search for fitness and exercise; and (2) we may also collect financial related segments such as users who search for investing and loans.
+While we don’t consider any of the above data segments to be sensitive, we think it’s important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.

 How is the information collected through Datonics technology used?

-How do I know if a website I visit provides Datonics with data?
+How do I know if Datonics collects data on a website I visit?

-We require our partner websites to inform Users about their privacy and information collection practices via their privacy policies, including whether or not the website is using Datonics technology, and a way to opt out from the collection of data by Datonics.
+We require our partner websites to inform Users about their privacy and information collection practices, including whether or not the website partners with third parties like Datonics to collect and use data for advertising purposes, and a way to opt out from the use of such data for targeted advertising purposes by Datonics.
 Datonics is a member of the Network Advertising Initiative (“NAI”) and follows the NAI’s Self-Regulatory Principles.
-Datonics data providers can provide users with a means to opt out of Datonics’ collection of data related to their website visits via the NAI Consumer Opt Out page.
-We encourage everyone to read the privacy policies of any website they visit.

 Datonics discloses the information collected by our technology on a limited basis, including the following:

-- As described above, we share non-personally identifiable search terms and segment category information with our advertising partners so they may deliver relevant online advertisements to users.
-However, we contractually require our advertising partners not to transfer this information to anyone else, not to merge it with personally-identifiable information, and not to use it beyond a defined period of time.
+We share the information we collect with our advertising partners so they may deliver relevant online advertisements to users.
+We contractually require our advertising partners not to transfer this information to anyone else, not to merge it with Users’ names, email addresses, or other information that directly identifies them, and not to use this data beyond a defined period of time.

-- We may grant our partner websites and advertising partners access to reports that aggregate information about the ads presented by the Datonics system.
-Please note that the information in these reports is in the aggregate and cannot identify anyone personally.
+We may grant our partner websites and advertising partners access to reports that aggregate information about the ads presented by the Datonics system.
+The information in these reports is in the does not identify anyone personally.